 In addition, under the CB Legislation the Issuer will, among other things, be required to ensure that (i) a statutory minimum level of overcollateralisation of eligible cover assets is maintained, (ii) the value of the Transferred Assets (subject to certain deductions in accordance with the CB Legislation) is at all times at least equal to the Principal Amount Outstanding of the Covered Bonds and (iii) at all times sufficient liquidity is maintained or generated by the CBC to cover for the following 6 month-period interest payments on the Covered Bonds and certain higher and pari passu ranking payments (such funds, "Mandatory Liquidity Fund"), in each case as calculated and determined in accordance with the CB Legislation.
-Among other things, the Asset Cover Test, the Mandatory Liquidity Fund (each as defined below) and mandatory asset quantity tests are used to comply with such statutory overcollateralisation, minimum value and liquidity requirements under the CB Legislation.
+Among other things, the Asset Cover Test, the Mandatory Liquidity Fund and the Mandatory Asset Quantity Test (as the case may be) are used to comply with such statutory overcollateralisation, minimum value and liquidity requirements under the CB Legislation.